jatin-c/vendormanage/README.md

 # All of the endpoints are restricted and requires an authentication Token to be accessed.

-### Steps for registering yourself and obtaining access token.
+### Steps for registering yourself and obtaining access token :-
 ## User Registration

 - **Path:** `api/authapp/user/register/`